 - What money-saving tips do you have for people planning to travel for the Christmas holiday?

-In order to determine the best places to celebrate Christmas, WalletHub compared the 100 most populated cities across three key dimensions: 1) Traditions & Fun, 2) Observance, 3) Generosity, 4) Shopping and 5) Costs.
+In order to determine the best cities for Christmas, WalletHub compared the 100 most populated cities across four key dimensions: 1) Safety, 2) Traditions & Food, 3) Observance and 4) Generosity.

-Note: This metric measures the real intent of the population to find information about the following search terms: “Christmas party,” “Christmas light show,” “Christmas market,” “Christmas concert,” “Christmas festival,” and “Christmas dinner.”
+Note: This metric measures the real intent of the population to find information about the following search terms: “Christmas light show”, “Christmas market” and “Christmas dinner”.
 “Real intent” is measured using the average monthly search volumes for those specific terms.

 Observance - Total Points: 20

 - Share of Christian Population: Double Weight (~10.00 Points)

 - Churches per Capita*: Double Weight (~10.00 Points)